Porsche Tennis Grand Prix in Stuttgart

 The Most Successful

-Martina Navratilova (USA), six wins; Tracy Austin (USA) and Martina Hingis (SUI), four wins each; Lindsay Davenport (USA) and Maria Sharapova (RUS) three wins; Anke Huber (GER), Kim Clijsters (BEL) and Justine Henin (BEL) two wins each.
+Martina Navratilova (USA), six wins; Tracy Austin (USA) and Martina Hingis (SUI), four wins each; Lindsay Davenport (USA) and Maria Sharapova (RUS) three wins; Anke Huber (GER), Kim Clijsters (BEL), Justine Henin (BEL) and Angelique Kerber (GER) two wins each.

 Men’s Grand Prix

 The only Porsche Tennis Grand Prix for men was held in 1979.
 Two Porsche Grand Prix took place in that year.
 For the record: the Pole Wojtek Fibak beat the Argentine Guillermo Vilas in the final and won a Porsche 928.